DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation

 \subsection{Datasets}

 We evaluate our method on well-established 3D indoor and outdoor segmentation benchmarks.
-For indoor segmentation, we select ScanNet~\cite{dai2017scannet}, ScanNet200~\cite{rozenberszki2022scannet200}, and S3DIS~\cite{armeni2016s3dis}.
-All three datasets consist of colored point clouds and their corresponding RGB-D frames.
-For outdoor segmentation, we select nuScenes~\cite{caesar2020nuscenes}, SemanticKITTI~\cite{behley2019semantickitti}, and Waymo~\cite{sun2020waymo}. nuScenes provides six cameras with combined $360^{\circ}$ surround coverage and captures point clouds using a 32-beam LiDAR sensor.
-Waymo offers five cameras covering the front and sides, and uses a 64-beam main LiDAR along with four short-range LiDAR sensors, resulting in a dense point cloud.
-SemanticKITTI also uses a 64-beam LiDAR, resulting in a density similar to Waymo, but includes only a single front-facing camera.
+For indoor segmentation, we select ScanNet~\cite{dai2017scannet}, ScanNet200~\cite{rozenberszki2022scannet200}, ScanNet++~v2 (SN++)~\cite{yeshwanthliu2023scannetpp}, and S3DIS~\cite{armeni2016s3dis}.
+All four datasets consist of colored point clouds and corresponding RGB-D frames.
+For outdoor segmentation, we select nuScenes~\cite{caesar2020nuscenes}, SemanticKITTI (Sem.KITTI)~\cite{behley2019semantickitti}, and Waymo~\cite{sun2020waymo}.